dmhacker/jester/README.md

 smart player will try to perform prudent actions, such as saving trump and high cards for later and attacking with low cards early and midgame.

+## About the CFRM Algorithm

+We choose to focus only on the two-player version of Durak for CFRM, although it can be extended to multiple players.

+There is an extreme amount of training required to get CFRM working, which jester implements using the `-t` flag.
+Additionally, we use the tabulated form of CFRM, with minimal abstraction on top of existing information sets.
+This means that, in addition to the large amount of CPU time required to get the bot working, the CFRM algorithm also requires a large amount of disk space & memory to store all possible information sets in the game, which limits its applicability.

+Despite the resource limitations, CFRM can quickly be trained to play an extremely simple version of Durak involving only 8-12 cards and 2 players (requiring only a few minutes of multi-threaded training on my 8-core 4.2GHz laptop processor).
+You can use this reduced form of Durak by providing the `-r` flag.

+At the moment, the results of CFRM training are saved to a local binary file `cfrm.bin` in the working directory.
+Eventually, the training will be able to be parallelized across multiple CPUs, and tabulated information sets will be stored in a Redis database instance provided by the user.